Elementary (TV series): Casting

+In 2013, it was announced that Rhys Ifans would portray Sherlock's brother, Mycroft Holmes, in the second season premiere.
+John Noble was cast as Sherlock's father for season 4.

+Filming

 Some interior scenes were shot at Silvercup Studios in Long Island City.
 Some exterior shots of Sherlock's brownstone were filmed in Harlem, which was a stand-in for Brooklyn Heights.
-Several episodes have been filmed in Whitestone, Queens, most recently on 11 August 2017.
+Many of the interiors were shot in Queens.